Using Betting Units: Track Your Betting Record to Grow Your Bankroll

 Betting units are clearly helpful in managing your bankroll, tracking your performance, and comparing it with other bettors.
 But units also have value in terms of helping you make smarter bets in the future.
 Indeed, they are a fundamental component of most dedicated betting strategies you’ll hear about.
 If you want to determine the potential value of a strategy, you need to look at the units won and lost.

 The same goes for finding value in teams and situations (home, away, as favorite, as underdog).
 Let’s say you wanted to figure out which NFL team was most profitable last year.
-As you know, the team with the team with the best win-loss record is rarely the best to bet on because sportsbooks need to encourage action on both sides of every match up.
+In most cases, you’ll get more value over the long term from consistently betting on teams that regularly outperform expectations.
 By evaluating wins and losses in terms of betting units, we can see how a team performs not just on the scoreboard, but at the sportsbook.

 Betting Units & ROI: Try this Tool for Smarter Picks